 A: Since surgery cannot stop further aging, the results of this surgery do not last forever.
 A neck lift typically lasts 10-15 years.
 One must, however, continue to avoid skin damage from the sun, alcohol, and smoking since this can counteract the effects of your neck lift.
 Also, a significant weight gain could cause neck fullness and sagging.

 Q: Is there an alternative to neck lift surgery?

 A: There is no other surgical alternative to a neck lift surgery.
-For those who don’t want to undergo surgery just yet, can try Anti-wrinkle injection injections.
-Anti-wrinkle injection injections can relax parts of the platysma that are responsible for the "band" appearance or look of fullness.
+For those who don’t want to undergo surgery just yet, can try Anti-wrinkle injections.
+Anti-wrinkle injections can relax parts of the platysma that are responsible for the "band" appearance or look of fullness.
 Those injections can be done in 15 minutes on an outpatient basis, and give immediate results.